Chuhaister: Appearance

 It was believed that a forest person always lives in the forest, and he does not show himself in the fields and in the villages, because the air there is "not sweet" for him.
 It is active mainly at night.
 According to some beliefs, the forest grandfather has his own farm.
 However, there are no records of his family.
 Forest animals are at his service, for example, a fox and a wolf go to fetch him water.
 It was often believed that the Chuhaister had a cheerful disposition and loved to dance, sing and play the flute.
 It was also said that he runs fast on one leg or that he can tear off his leg and chop wood with it.
 He sleeps, curled up in a ball, or in a thicket, or in dry leaves and branches, or near a campfire left by people.
 In the latter case, he can be represented in the form of a snake-like creature, coiled around the fire with a wheel.

 According to folk beliefs, the Chuhaister hunts for forest mermaid-like female spirits (forest maidens): meowers, povitruli, forest witches, lisovi, red ones, devils.
 Knowing the paths they take, he hides in the leaves and waits for his victim to appear.
 As she walks by, he jumps out, grabs her and rips her in half (stepping on one leg and pulling the other), then eats it.
 According to some Hutsul ideas, when a forest man pursues his victims, he is accompanied by a strong wind.
 The Chuhaister rages if its prey tries to run and hide, its booming voice echoing through the howling of the storm in the treetops.
 Trying to hide, mavki can run into bedrooms, and even ask people to hide them from the pursuer, but the Chuhaister catches up with them there as well.
-In order to match the povitruli, the forest man could turn into a wolf, because they are not afraid of wolves.
+To match the povitruli, the forest man could turn into a wolf, because they are not afraid of wolves.
 Sometimes in the forest you can hear how the killed povitrulya cries.
-According to one explanation, the forest man hunts the povitruli, because they make fun of him, depicting his cry - from this, the forest echo occurs.
+According to one explanation, the forest man hunts the povitruli, because they make fun of him, depicting his cry – from this, the forest echo occurs.
 By hunting the forest maidens, the Chuhaister prevents the harm they can do to people, especially men working in the forest.
 There was a belief that if it weren't for Chuhaister, the "reds" would have bred so much that they would have destroyed people.
 The function of catching and tearing forest witches in the Carpathians was also attributed to ghouls and wild people.